 Faculty House, Seminar Room, 64 Morningside Dr, New York, NY 10027

-This event will explore how public policy, industry, and public sentiment can shape the future of solar energy, and how, using Chile as a model, these strategies and lessons can be applied throughout the world.
+Join the Santiago Global Center and the Center on Global Energy Policy for a discussion on the future of solar energy.
+Clara Bowman, General Manager of AME; Carlos Finat, Executive Director of ACERA; and Gabriel Prudencio, Head of Sustainable Energies Division at the Chilean Ministry of Energy, will join a panel to explore how public policy, industry, and public sentiment can shape the future of solar energy, and how, using Chile as a model, these strategies and lessons can be applied throughout the world.

 Gabriel Prudencio is the Head of Sustainable Energies Division at the Chilean Ministry of Energy.
 From 2014 until joining the Ministry, he was the operations manager of Valhalla, a company that develops hydraulic pumping stations and photovoltaic plants in northern Chile.
 During 2012 and 2013 Gabriel worked at UGE International in New York participating in the development of wind and solar energy projects at the scale of distributed generation.
 Previously, he was part of the Ministry of Housing and Urban Planning as a member of the reconstruction committee following the 2010 earthquake as well as part of the Techo Foundation where he served in various general management positions.
 Prudencio Flaño earned his undergraduate degree in civil engineering from the Pontifical Catholic University of Chile and a master’s degree in public administration from Columbia University.

 This event is part of a yearlong 10-event series celebrating the Columbia Global Centers' 10th anniversary.
 Click here to learn about the other events in this series.